MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

       (default: None and it is mandatory to set it )

-Once connected to an AMQP broker, the user needs to bind a queue to exchanges and topics to determine the messages of interest.
+Once connected to an AMQP broker, the user needs to bind a queue to exchanges and topics to determine the notification messages of interest.

 Creating the Queue
 ------------------